 Lack of sun exposure can lead to fertility problems, heart disease, inflammatory bowel disease, depression, SAD (Seasonal Affective Disorder), cancer, fungus, arthritis…

 From the perspective of yin yang theory, sunlight is yang.
 It will improve all health conditions resulting from too yin conditions.
-Most of the health challenges in our society are yin conditions (also read: yin and yang, yin and yang in food, foods that kill, macrobiotic diet).
+Most of the health challenges in our Western society are yin conditions (also read: yin and yang, yin and yang in food, foods that kill, macrobiotic diet).

 Medical literature on sunbathing is contradictory: one field of investigation highlights the benefits while another stresses the dangers.

 Indeed, to fully appreciate the beneficial effects of sunlight it is sometimes advantageous to put aside conventional medical thinking altogether and look to other traditions of healing.

 (One of the more unfortunate developments in modern medicine, is a trend towards specialization.
 Under these circumstances it is difficult not to be influenced by the views of experts, in one field or another, and miss the wider picture.)

 Therapeutic properties of sunlight were held much higher during periods when prevention was considered to be as important, as a cure was.

 Sunlight therapy was a medicine of the pre-antibiotic era, when infectious diseases were commonplace and the only defense against them was a strong immune system.

 Since then, for about fifty years, tuberculosis, pneumonia, septicemia and a host of other potentially fatal illnesses have been kept under control by antibiotics.

 Unfortunately an increasing number of bacteria are becoming resistant to drugs and there are signs that the development of new antibiotics is falling behind the ability of organisms to adapt and acquire resistance.